MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 - **Reduce management overhead:** It’s a fully managed service.
 - **Speed and volume:** It has high-data throughput and low latency reads for commonly accessed, slow changing data.
 - **Diverse supportability:** It's a unified cache location for all instances of our web app to use.
 - **Externalized:** The on-premises application servers performed VM-local caching.
-This setup didn't offload highly frequented data nor could that data be invalidated.
+This setup didn't offload highly frequented data, and it couldn't invalidate data.
 - **Enabling non-sticky sessions:** Externalizing session state supports non-sticky sessions.

 ### Global load balancer